Live in care

 private care services

-It can feel like a minefield deciding how and where you are going to live in the future and the vast majority of us put it off until it’s taken out of our hands.
-Over the years we’ve worked with many people and can clearly see the benefits of being in the driving seat and managing change before it manages you.
+Live-in care, supported living, care homes!
+It can feel like a minefield deciding how and where you are going to live in the future.
+The vast majority of us put it off until it’s taken out of our hands.
+Over the years we’ve worked with many people and can clearly see the benefits of being in the driving seat to manage change before it manages you.

-If you’ve decided you want to stay in the comfort of your own home it might be worth thinking about making some adjustments to your property.
+If you’ve decided you want to stay in the comfort of your own home it think about making some adjustments to your property.
 There are many types of care you can access including high quality personal care, domiciliary care and live in care services.

 Some quite small aids and adaptations could make your home much easier to live in.
 Simple things like long-handled shoehorns and grabbers can make dressing much quicker.
 Raisers can make beds and chairs much easier to get in and out of.
 Kettle tippers can be the difference between making a cup of tea and not bothering.
 Grab rails are great for getting in and out of the front door.

-We don’t like to dwell on safety too much but door intercom systems, secure locks, security lights, burglar alarms, carelink alarms, and fire and smoke detectors all help give you peace of mind if you are living independently.
+We don’t like to dwell on safety too much.
+However door intercom systems, secure locks, security lights, burglar alarms, carelink alarms, and fire and smoke detectors all help give you peace of mind if you live independently.

-In Brighton & Hove (and it’s worth checking with other local councils) there is a scheme to help people who need to make adaptations to their home.
+In Brighton & Hove (do check with other local councils) there is a scheme to help people who need to make adaptations.
 The maximum funding available is £5,000 and it is not means-tested.

-If it would help you to have, for example, a stair lift or a level access shower in the bathroom this scheme could really help you.
-You will need to have a referral made from an Occupational Therapist (OT) so do make an OT appointment via your GP practice.
-For more information about the adaptations scheme contact the Housing Adaptations Service at Hove Town Hall on 01273 292443 or email them at adaptations@brighton-hove.gov.uk
+If it would help you to have, for example, a stair lift or a level access shower in the bathroom this scheme could really help.
+You will need a referral from an Occupational Therapist (OT).
+Do make an OT appointment via your GP practice.
+For more information about the adaptations scheme contact the Housing Adaptations Service at Hove Town Hall on 01273 292443.
+Or email them at adaptations@brighton-hove.gov.uk

 Have you heard of Homeshare?

-It’s a system of matching young people seeking a place to live with older people who have a spare room and who need care and support and a helping hand at home.
+It’s a system of matching young people seeking a place to live with older people who have a spare room and who need care and support.
 This works well where the needs of the homeowner are relatively low.
-Homeshare has been operating in various places around the world and there are a limited number of schemes in the UK but the feeling is that it has the potential to be a much more widespread solution.
+Homeshare has been operating in various places around the world.
+There are a number of schemes in the UK.
+The feeling is that it has the potential to be a much more widespread solution.

-If you feel you need a significant amount of care it’s wide to have a care plan and work with care agencies long term that is regulated by the care quality commission CQC and can provide home care services across the board.
+You may need a significant amount of care.
+In which case it’s wise to have a care plan and work with care agencies long term that are regulated by the care quality commission CQC and can provide home care services across the board.

-So if you want to remain in your own home then having live-in care is another option.
-You can employ your own live-in carer directly or use an organisation such as Home & Company to help you find and employ someone.
-You will need to have a property with a spare bedroom for the carer.
+If you want to remain in your own home live-in care is another option.
+You can employ your own live-in carer directly or use an organisation such as Home & Company.
+Do note that you need to have a property with a spare bedroom for the carer.

 Live-in care doesn’t have to be permanent.
 It can also be a great way to provide intensive care in the short term following illness or discharge from hospital.

 Funding live-in care can be a concern for people.
-There are financial advisors who are specially accredited to work with older people through the Society of Later Life Advisers (SOLLA) and can help with equity release and other appropriate schemes.
+There are financial advisors who are specially accredited to work with older people through the Society of Later Life Advisers (SOLLA).
+They can help with equity release and other appropriate schemes.
 Look up your local SOLLA advisor at https://societyoflaterlifeadvisers.co.uk or call 0333 2020 454.

 Case study – arranging live-in care to make staying in your home possible